Jaguo415/AG_test/README.md

  ### Conclusion: We have made a profit of $579 As well as acquired 463 customers.
 This is great news for our shareholders!

 ## KPI: Surge Rate & Upselling opportunitys: We notice upticks at specific times of the day.
-We should impliment at 0.10 cent increase to add to our revenue.
-As our margins are 1.29, an addiitonal 0.10 cents is 7% increase in revenue identified from our historical data.
+Some worth over $70 at times.
+We should impliment an additional 0.10 cent increase to these surge times.
+This will add to our revenue.
+As our margins are 1.29, an addiitonal 0.10 cents is a 7% increase in revenue.
+We can identifiy these surge trends from our historical data.
 **

 <img width="1136" alt="Screen Shot 2021-12-31 at 2 25 46 PM" src="https://user-images.githubusercontent.com/83923903/147840252-2650b30f-b94b-4d10-b65b-6d00f524af58.png">